lamhaison/aws-cli-utils/README.md

 ## Why I want to write this project.
 - Sometimes, aws cli is list, get, describes.
 It is pretty hard to remember.
 - Sometimes, you want to add more options on purpose and you want to have a place to collect and reuse it in the future.
 That is the reason I defined that structure to help me collect helpful commandlines and share on the github.
 - You have a lot of assume role profile, you can search it by peco and assume it one time by caching feature instead of filling in MFA every time.
-You can re-use assume-role in the other tab of iterm.
+You can re-use assume-role in the other tab of Iterm.

 ## Setup dependencies